chrisahardie/hackdays-32-web-push/README.md

 ### Database

-* Very simple schema, a single table should suffice
+The DB will have a very simple schema, a single table should suffice for an MVP:
     * id
     * first name
     * last name